 History

-In 1862, in the midst of the American Civil War, Surgeon General William Hammond established the Army Medical Museum to serve as a center for the collection of specimens for research in military medicine and surgery.
+In 1862, amid the American Civil War, Surgeon General William Hammond established the Army Medical Museum to serve as a center for the collection of specimens for research in military medicine and surgery.
 Hammond directed medical officers in the field to collect "specimens of morbid anatomy together with projectiles and foreign bodies removed" and to forward them to the newly founded museum for study.

 During the late 19th and early 20th centuries, museum staff engaged in various types of medical research.
-They pioneered photomicrographic techniques, established a library and cataloging system which later formed the basis for the National Library of Medicine, and led the museum into research on infectious diseases.
-Museum staff proved the cause of yellow fever, contributed to research on vaccinations for typhoid fever, and during World War I, were involved in vaccinations and health education campaigns, including major efforts to combat sexually-transmissible diseases.
+They pioneered photomicrographic techniques and led the museum into research on infectious diseases.
+Museum staff proved the cause of yellow fever, contributed to research on vaccinations for typhoid fever, and during World War I, were involved in vaccination research and campaigns and general health education campaigns, including major efforts to combat sexually transmissible diseases.

-The museum was located on the campus of the former Walter Reed Army Medical Center until 2011 at which time it moved to Silver Spring, Maryland and became part of the U.S. Army Medical Research and Materiel Command (now known as the U.S. Army Medical Research and Development Command).
+The museum exhibits and collections resided in a variety of locations until the 1970s when it was on the campus of the former Walter Reed Army Medical Center.
+In 2011 it moved to Silver Spring, Maryland and became part of the U.S. Army Medical Research and Materiel Command (now known as the U.S. Army Medical Research and Development Command).

 Resources